privacytrustlab/ml_privacy_meter/README.md

 - Create `/dataset/<hf_dataset>.py`: this file handles the loading and preprocessing of the new huggingface dataset.
 You can refer to `/dataset/agnews.py` for an example.
 - Modify `/dataset/utils.py` to include the new dataset in the `get_dataset` function.

-For other dataset, you can simply modify the `get_dataset` function in `/dataset/utils.py` to support loading the new dataset.
+For other datasets, you can simply modify the `get_dataset` function in `/dataset/utils.py` to support loading the new dataset.

 ### Attacking other transformers